Oregon's Reckless Driving Laws and Penalties

 • three years for a third offense within five years.

-But the penalties for careless driving are generally less severe than those for a reckless driving conviction.
-Possible penalties for careless driving include:
+The penalties for careless driving are generally less severe than those for a reckless driving conviction.
+Possible penalties for careless driving are provided below for several types of violations.

 In some states, it's possible for a driver who's charged with driving under the influence of intoxicants (DUII) to plea bargain for a lesser charge.
 When a DUI is plea bargained down to a reckless driving charge, it's sometimes called a "wet reckless."